alireza-tou/youtube_downloder/README.md

 ![2](https://user-images.githubusercontent.com/82014996/208050784-5dbd352b-07bb-4f61-abb8-3a18e59dd871.jpg)

-Thecnicaly we have to .py file (first.py and final.py ) they are realated to each other and first.py comes from first page and final.py cames from second page for running project we have to run first.py
+you can check downloading progress in firs.py terminal Thecnicaly we have to .py file (first.py and final.py ) they are realated to each other and first.py comes from first page and final.py cames from second page for running project we have to run first.py